How-to: Write a parton-level Monte Carlo event generator: Preliminaries

 There are two main aspects of Monte Carlo that make it ideal for use in constructing event generators: the close relationship between the numerical method and the physical process under study, both being `random' in some sense, and the ability to make unweighted events.

-In a similar way that a Monte Carlo integration of the sort described in Section~\ref{sec:mcint} is performed, one can perform a scan of the function $f(x)$ and collect a set of phase-space points, which effectively correspond to `events', along with their associated probabilities, corresponding to the weight of each in the integral.
+In a similar way that a Monte Carlo integration of the sort described in Section~\ref{sec:mcint} is performed, one can scan over the function $f(x)$ and collect a set of phase-space points, along with their associated probabilities, corresponding to the weight of each in the integral.
+These points effectively correspond to possible `events', with their weights corresponding to their probability of occurring.
 However, if we want to use these events, e.g. to perform an experimental analysis, then we must always carry the associated weight around for use in histograms, averages and so on.
 This can be inconvenient but also very inefficient: time may be wasted in some latter part of the simulation (e.g. detector simulation) to events that possess only a very small weight.
 The so-called `hit-or-miss' method aims to equalize the weights of different events as far as possible.